Healing: Blockades to receiving Healing

 “Oh my sins are forgiven?
 Well I know sin caused my paralysis.
 If it is forgiven then maybe I can get up and walk now.”

 Then again, maybe Jesus just wanted to demonstrate that he had the power to forgive sin.
 Maybe both theories are correct and He was killing two birds with one stone.
-I don’t really know to be honest with you.

 However, it makes sense that Jesus forgiving the man’s sins would cause him to take heart and believe for his own healing.